 (user-name and password are the user ID and password you are using to allow Keas access to the MySQL instance.
-All apostrophes in the command lines above are required.)
+All Kea Administrator Reference Manual

 4. At this point, you may elect to create the database tables.
 (Alternatively, you can exit MySQL and create the tables using the kea-admin tool, as explained below.)
 To do this: